PHIL 350A: Study Questions for Week #7

 7. What is the argument from analogy for other minds?
 What are the problems for it?

 8. What is logical behaviorism?
 What is the logical behaviorist solution to the problem of other minds?
 What are the problems for it?

 9. What is the inference-to-the-best-explanation solution to the problem of other minds?
 What are the problems for it?

 10. What is the evolutionary solution to the problem of other minds?
 Why is it a reliabilist account?
 What are the problems for it?

 11. What beliefs would you have left, if you eliminated all of those whose justification is based at least in part on testimony?

-12. What evidence do you have of the reliability of your history or science or anthropology textbooks?
+12. What evidence do you have of the reliability of your history or science textbooks?
 What is the difference between inductive reasoning for the reliability of testimony and coherence reasoning for the reliability of testimony?
-Do you have enough non-testimonial evidence to be justified in believing them to be reliable?
+Do you have enough non-testimonial evidence to be justified in believing your history or science textbooks to be reliable?

 13. What is the circularity problem for justifications of testimonial beliefs?
 What is the foundational solution to this problem?
 Why would BonJour object to this sort of solution?